girmaji08/DiT_Assignment/README.md

 Datasets considered: [ImageNet-Mini](https://www.kaggle.com/datasets/ifigotin/imagenetmini-1000/data), [LandscapesHQ256](https://github.com/universome/alis/blob/master/lhq.md).

-Download the datasets from the above links.

-LandscapesHQ dataset consists of 90,000 images.
-It is split into 80,000 train and 10,000 test images.
-The indices for images in test set is present in 'landscapehq_test_indices.npy' file.
+The LandscapesHQ dataset consists of 90,000 images.
+It is split into 80,000 training and 10,000 test images.
+The indices for images in the test set are present in ***landscapehq_test_indices.npy*** file.

-ImageNet-mini comes with its own train and val split.
-It consists of approx 34k images in train set.
+The ImageNet-mini comes with its own train and val split.
+It consists of approximately 34k images in the training set.

+1. Download the datasets from the above links.

+2. Latent maps are required for training with the input images.
+You can download them from this [link](https://drive.google.com/file/d/168QveHjpkI-TuTU9OMZo3Hxz-4Cpf17f/view?usp=sharing).

+3. After downloading, place the latent maps in the following directory: /DiT_Assignment/latent_maps/

+Make sure to specify the path to the dataset folder in the corresponding YAML configuration files.
+Ensure the latent maps path is correctly set in the YAML config files as well.

 Training:

-1. For training latent_maps for the input images are needed.
-You can download them from this [link](https://drive.google.com/file/d/168QveHjpkI-TuTU9OMZo3Hxz-4Cpf17f/view?usp=sharing).(Path to the dataset folder should be given in the yaml config files.

-2. Put them in the latent_maps folder: /DiT_Assignment/latent_maps/ (this path should be given in the config yaml files.)
+Set up the Conda virtual environment using the following steps:
 ```
 conda env create -f DL_environment.yml

 conda activate DL

-cd ~/DiT_Assignment
 ```
 For unconditional training on the  LandscapesHQ dataset.

 ```
+cd ~/DiT_Assignment
 python train.py --config_file ./config/landscapehq.yaml --save_root_path <full_path_to_save_results>
 ```

 For the label conditioned with dropout training for CFG on the ImageNet-mini dataset.

 ```
+cd ~/DiT_Assignment
 python train.py --config_file ./config/imagenet-mini.yaml --save_root_path <full_path_to_save_results>
 ```